postsharp/Metalama.Documentation/conceptual/migration/migrating-aspects.md

 ## Step 8.
 Migrate configuration

-If you have configuration or multicasting in a PostSharp like `postsharp.config` or `MyProject.psproj`, they should be migrated to project fabrics as described in <xref:fabrics-configuring>.
+If you have configuration or multicasting in a PostSharp file like `postsharp.config` or `MyProject.psproj`, they should be migrated to project fabrics as described in <xref:fabrics-configuring>.

 For details, see <xref:migrating-configuration>.